 LB7 model years range from 2001 to 2004 and LBZ from 2006 to 2007.
 The LLY had two production cycles; one was produced from 2004 to 2005 and another from 2006 to 2007.
 The three engines are part of DMAX’s joint venture that comprises General Motors and Isuzu.

 They are part of the Duramax lineup with diesel-fueled V-8 and inline (I) engines.
-It is important to note that the three contenders have more in common than differences.
 We will look at what makes each of them unique and how they stack up against each other.

 LB7 vs. LLY vs LBZ: Similarities

 You will notice that the LB7, LLY, and LBZ engines have the same displacement of 6.6 Liters.
 The engine design is the same for all three from 2001 to 2007 with very few modifications.
 The 403.9 cu in (6,619 cc) engine was enough to house the 32-valve design.